open-mmlab/mmtracking/configs/sot/stark/README.md

 <!-- [ABSTRACT] -->

 In this paper, we present a new tracking architecture with an encoder-decoder transformer as the key component.
-The encoder models the global spatio-temporal feature depen- dencies between target objects and search regions, while the decoder learns a query embedding to predict the spa- tial positions of the target objects.
-Our method casts object tracking as a direct bounding box prediction problem, with- out using any proposals or predefined anchors.
+The encoder models the global spatio-temporal feature dependencies between target objects and search regions, while the decoder learns a query embedding to predict the spatial positions of the target objects.
+Our method casts object tracking as a direct bounding box prediction problem, without using any proposals or predefined anchors.
 With the encoder-decoder transformer, the prediction of objects just uses a simple fully-convolutional network, which estimates the corners of objects directly.
-The whole method is end- to-end, does not need any postprocessing steps such as co- sine window and bounding box smoothing, thus largely sim- plifying existing tracking pipelines.
+The whole method is end-to-end, does not need any postprocessing steps such as cosine window and bounding box smoothing, thus largely simplifying existing tracking pipelines.
 The proposed tracker achieves state-of-the-art performance on five challenging short-term and long-term benchmarks, while running at real-time speed, being 6× faster than Siam R-CNN.
 Code and models are open-sourced at [here](https://github.com/researchmm/Stark).

 <!-- [IMAGE] -->